What is Vibration Analysis? The Ultimate Guide

 Vibration analysis is a key component of a predictive maintenance (PdM) strategy used in industrial settings to monitor the health of equipment by analyzing vibration data.
 This method relies on multiple technologies such as analyzers, sensors, PLC or data processor to detect the oscillations or vibrations of machinery components.

 By examining these vibrations, it is possible to identify mechanical issues such as misalignments, imbalances, wear, or faults.
-Vibration analysis focuses on detecting abnormal patterns that indicate potential failures.
+To perform vibration analysis, technicians use systematic approaches to collect and interpret vibration signals, focusing on detecting abnormal patterns that indicate potential failures.

 It’s important to highlight that vibration analysis is primarily used for continuous rotating equipment.
 However, it can also be applied to other areas, such as structural analysis or moving assets.